Weakly Inhomogeneous models for the Low-Redshift Universe: The Lifshitz-Khalatnikov quasi-isotropic solution for low-redshift Dark Energy universes

-\\ Lastly, it may be observed that by keeping the tridimensional curvature Ricci's tensor $^3 R^{\alpha}_{\beta}$ in the equations, the system may be solved also for $\delta_{w} = 0$.
-The solution obtained though, considering by a pure temporal point of view, is just a continuous extension of the solution actually derived, as it goes as $a(t) \propto t$ and $\eta(t) \propto 1/t$.\\ The value $\delta_{w} = -2/3$ instead, will lead to a complete different case, as it represent the case of a pure \emph{Cosmological Constant} universe \cite{cosmocostant}.\\
+Lastly, it might be observed that by keeping the tridimensional curvature Ricci's tensor $^3 R^{\alpha}_{\beta}$ in the equations, the system may be solved also for $\delta_{w} = 0$.
+The solution obtained, considering a pure temporal point of view, is just a continuous extension of the solution actually derived, as it goes as $a(t) \propto t$ and $\eta(t) \propto 1/t$.